shawwn/jojo/README.md

 ------

-> DIO: THE WORLD is full of dynamic languages, we don't need anymore!
+> DIO: ZA WARUDO is full of dynamic languages, we don't need anymore!

 > JOJO: Just ONE MORE!